181st Infantry Regiment (United States)

 The 181st Infantry Regiment shares the distinction of being the oldest combat regiment currently organized in the United States Army.
 It is one of several National Guard units with colonial roots and campaign credit for the War of 1812.
-The regiment traces its history to 13 December 1636, when it was one of four colonial regiments of foot of the British Crown in Massachusetts.
+The regiment traces its history to 13 December 1636, when it was one of four colonial regiments of foot of colonial Massachusetts militia.
 It later served in the Continental Army during the American Revolution, with Union forces in the American Civil War, and as a federalized Massachusetts National Guard regiment with the U.S. Army during War with Spain, Mexican Border Campaign, World War I, and World War II.
 In 2006 Company A (Agawam) of the battalion deployed as a member of KFOR8 to Kosovo in support of Operation Joint Enterprise.

 Most recently the 1st Battalion, 181st Infantry has served in Iraq, in New Orleans following Hurricane Katrina, and in Afghanistan.
 The only active element of the regiment is the 1st Battalion, 181st Infantry Regiment, which returned from a year of service in Afghanistan in July 2011.
 The 1st Battalion was mobilized in March 2017 for one year of service with the Multinational Force & Observers in the Sinai Peninsula of Egypt.
 Currently, the 1st Battalion is a part of the 44th Infantry Brigade Combat Team, a major formation of the New Jersey National Guard.
 It was reflagged from the 50th Infantry Brigade Combat Team in 2017.

 History

-Formation and colonial operations

-The 181st Infantry Regiment was organized 13 December 1636 in the Massachusetts Militia from existing train bands (i.e. local militia companies) as the North Regiment.
-They were redesignated 7 September 1643 as the Middlesex Regiment.
+The 181st Infantry Regiment traces its history to the organization of the North Regiment on 13 December 1636 in the Massachusetts Militia.
+It was formed from existing trained bands (local militia).
+It was redesignated on 7 September 1643 as the Middlesex Regiment.
 The unit was expanded 13 October 1680 to form the 1st (or Lower) Middlesex Regiment and the 2nd (or Upper) Middlesex Regiment, consisting of companies from Concord, Bedford, Sudbury, Marlborough, Chelmsford, Billerica, Groton, Acton, Lancaster, and Dunstable.
 The lineage of the 1st Middlesex Regiment separates here and is held by the 182nd Infantry Regiment (United States).